AndersenLab/dry-guide/docs/knowledge_base/github.md

 ## Introduction

-[Git](https://git-scm.com/) is a version control software package similar to traccked changes and saving documents as "final1.pdf" and "final2.pdf"
+[Git](https://git-scm.com/) is a version control software package similar to tracked changes and saving documents as "final1.pdf" and "final2.pdf"

 ![git intro](img/git_intro.png)